 I was elected as a Fellow of the Society for Industrial and Applied Mathematics List of SIAM Fellows 2014 and citations.
 "SIAM Fellows are nominated by peers for their d uished contributions to the fields of applied mathematics and computational science and related disciplines.
 They will be recognized at the 2014 SIAM Annual Meeting to be held in Chicago in July."

 My paper Polynomial time algorithms for ratio regions and a variant of normalized cut , is the winner of the ICS2011 computing prize (awarded at INFORMS NC Nov 15, 2011).
-In related news, I got a new NSF award on "Novel efficient clustering techniques for data mining, ranking, pattern recognition and segmentation of large scale data sets."
+And I was awarded an NSF award on "Novel efficient clustering techniques for data mining, ranking, pattern recognition and segmentation of large scale data sets."

 I also have substantial interest in algorithms that solve problems as efficiently as possible and exploring complexity issues.
 These include approximation algorithms, strongly polynomial algorithms, practical integer programming algorithms for discrete optimization problems, problems on graphs, and nonlinear problems.

 Integer Programming and Combinatorial Optimization: IEOR 269 -in Lecture notes Spring 2010.